You’ll need to take clear, high-quality photos of both the front and back of your selected document (if applicable).

 You cannot use school IDs, birth certificates, library cards, or any other membership, etc.

-If your verification is unsuccessful, you will receive a notification with the reason for rejection.
-Common reasons include:
+If your verification is unsuccessful, you’ll receive guidance on how to complete the process correctly.
+Common issues include:

 What to do next?